 Level 2 takes place on local streets, giving trainees a real cycling experience.
 Trainees learn how to deal with traffic on short journeys such as cycling to school or the local shops.
 Trainees are usually trained in small groups – up to 6 trainees per instructor – though individual training may also be available.

 At Level 2 trainees can:

 - start and finish an on-road journey

 - recognise typical hazards

 - let others know what they are about to do

 - know where to ride on the road

 - pass parked vehicles and side roads

-Level 3 equips trainees with skills for more challenging roads and traffic situations – busier streets, queuing traffic, complex junctions and roundabouts.
+Level 3 gives trainees the skills for more challenging roads and traffic situations – busier streets, queuing traffic, complex junctions and roundabouts.
 It also includes planning routes for safe cycling.
 Level 3 training is delivered one-to-one or in groups of up to 3 so can be tailored to a trainee’s individual needs, such as a route to work or school.

 - prepare for a journey